kitchej/TCPLib/Documentation/docs.md

 ---
 ## **TCPClient(self, timeout: int = None)**

-A TCP client that can connect to a TCP/IP host
+A simple TCP client that can connect to a TCP/IP host

 ### **Properties**